tobiasmcvey/entur-realtime-aws/README.md

 ## **Real-time SIRI data on AWS**

-We are going to stream public transport data for Norway on Amazon Web Services including the following data-types
+This is an architecture for streaming public transport data for Norway from Entur on Amazon Web Services. **[Entur](https://en-tur.no)** is the national trip-planner, ticket and transport information service provider in Norway.

+Entur provides the following topics for scheduled and real-time public transit information

 | Data-type | Contents |
 | ------------ | --------- |